Rcurcurato/prework-study-guide/README.md

 ## Usage

 This prework study guide is geared towards people who want to learn about web development.
-It covers 4 differnt categories including HTML, CSS, Git, and Javascript, each with in depth notes about the category.
+It covers 4 different categories including HTML, CSS, Git, and Javascript, each with in depth notes about the category.
+To use this guide you can read the notes under each category or use the command ctrl shift I to see a list of what the website offers and what you should do first.

 ## Credits